Mozu/mozu-storefront-sdk/README.md

 ## Usage

 In order to pass context from layer to layer of the API, traverse the graph by calling each layer as a function instead of a plain dot lookup.
-For example, accessing Platform.AdminUser.Accounts would be `client.platform().adminuser().accounts()`, rather than `client.platformadminuser.accounts`.
+For example, accessing Platform.AdminUser.Accounts would be `client.platform().adminuser().accounts()`, rather than `client.platform.adminuser.accounts`.

 ```js
 var client = require('mozu-javascript-sdk').client();